mrofiqfdilah/mrofiqfdilah/README.md

-<h1 align="left">👨‍💻 M Rofiq Fadilah ~</h1>
+<h1 align="left">Hi There 👋, Im M Rofiq Fadilah ~</h1>

 ###

-<p align="left">I am a software engineering student with a passion for applying problem-solving techniques to create impactful technology products.</p>
+<p align="left">A software engineering student with a passion for applying problem-solving techniques to create impactful technology products.</p>

 ###